raohmaru/CFC/o8g/Documents/CFC-Rules.md

 ### SP
 The Soul Points represents a player's Ki energy.
 They can be spend to pay the cost of playing cards with a negative SP value, or the cost of United Attacks.

 ## Game Structure

-TURN

-A "TURN" is a part of the game where a player takes actions before moving on to the next turn.

-A "BATTLE" is when players
-take turns in sequence until
+Each game (also called *Battle*) consists of a number of turns.
+Players take turns in sequence until one of the players is declared as winner.
-someone wins.

-PHASES

-A "PHASE" refers to the parts of a turn.
-A turn consists of 4 phases.
+The player that is taking his turn is called the *active player*.

+### Parts of the turn
+Each turn is composed of a set of different parts or *phases*.
+Whenever you enter a new phase, any ● abilities that happen during that phase are triggered and its effects apply.

-1. Activate Phase
+1. Activate phase
-2. Draw Phase
+2. Draw phase
-3. Main Phase
+3. Main phase
+4. Attack phase
-4. Counterattack Phase
+5. Counterattack phase

-See Phases 1 - 4 for details.

-ACTIVATE PHASE (phase 1)
+6. End phase
+7. Cleanup phase

+#### 1. Activate phase
 All characters in your ring are unfrozen.

-(Certain characters may stay
-frozen due an effect.)

-DRAW PHASE (phase 2)
+Any ability that happens "At the beginning of your turn" will trigger.

+#### 2. Draw phase
 You draw a card from your deck.

-If you can't draw a card because there's no cards in your deck, you lose.

-Some effects may cause to skip this phase (and cards can't be drawn).

-MAIN PHASE (phase 3)

-You can do any of the following actions in any order.

-- Place a CHA card (once only)
-- Back-up a character (1 only)
-- Activate a ■ ability
-- Play an AC card
-- Make an Attack

-Once the Attack begins, this
-phase ends and the next
-phase begins.

-COUNTERATTACK PHASE (phase 4)

-Enemy decides which, if any,
-of his unfrozen characters
-will counterattack the
-attacking characters.

-When this phase ends, the turn ends and enemy's turn begins.

-ATTACK

-Players can attack with their
-characters.
-Not countered
-characters deal damage equal to its BP to enemy.

-Any number of unfrozen
-characters can attack, and only if they were on your ring when the turn began.

-UNITED ATTACK 1

-A UNITED ATTACK is when two
-or more characters attack
-together at once and not
-separately.

-DOUBLE UNITED ATTACK costs
-5 SP, and TRIPLE UNITED ATTACK costs 10 SP.

-UNITED ATTACK 2

-UNITED ATTACKS also deals
-PIERCING DAMAGE.

-Unlike single attacks, if the
-total BP of the attacking
-characters is higher than the
-BP of the character that counters, this BP difference is dealt as damage to the enemy.

-COUNTERATTACK

-A COUNTERATTACK happens when
-a character counters an enemy
-attacking character.

-A character can only counter
-attack one attack.
-An attack
-can only be countered by one
-single character.

-Frozen characters can't
-counterattack.

-FREEZE

-A character in a "freeze" state can't attack, counterattack or activate ■ abilities.

-Some abilities and effects can result in frozen characters.

-BACK-UP 1

-"BACK-UP" is linking a
-character in your ring with a
-CHA card in your hand.

-The character receiving
-back-up raises its BP by 300 pts, regardless of the back-up character's BP.

-Note that back-up combinations are predetermined for each character.

-BACK-UP 2

-Characters that just entered the ring and frozen characters can't receive back-ups.
-Can't back-up more than 1 time per turn.

-Characters used for back-up
-are not in the ring.
-If a backed-up character leaves the ring, all their back-ups characters are discarded.

-OTHER RULES

-The first player will have
-no DRAW PHASE during their
-first turn.
+The player who goes first will skip his Draw phase during their first turn.

+#### 3. Main phase
+You can do any of the following actions in any order:

+- Play up to one Character card in an empty slot of your ring.
+- Back-up up to one character in your ring.
+- Activate a ■ ability.
+- Play any number of Action cards.

+#### 4. Attack phase
+You can attack with any number of your unfrozen characters to a single enemy.

+#### 5. Counterattack phase
+Enemy decides which, if any, of his unfrozen characters will counterattack the attacking characters.
+Then damage (if any) is dealt to characters and/or defending player.

+#### 6. End phase
+Characters that attacked this turn are frozen.
+Any character in the Attack Line is moved back to its original slot.
+Any ability that happens "At the end of your turn" will trigger.

+#### 7. Cleanup phase
+When this phase ends, your turn ends and next player's turn begins.

+## Glossary

+#### Freeze
+A character in a "freeze" state (or *frozen*) can't attack, counterattack or activate ■ abilities.

+#### Piercing Damage
+If the total BP of the attacking character(s) is higher than the BP of the character that counters, this BP difference is dealt as damage to the enemy.

+#### KO
+Whenever a character's BP lowers to zero, that character is KO'ed and it is into the discard pile.

+#### Nullify
+Some effects nullifies the abilities of the cards on the ring.
+Nullified abilities can't be activated.

+#### Steal Ability
+To remove an ability from a character in the arena and give it to another character.
+Any existing abilities of the target character are replaced with the new one.

+#### Steal SP
+When you steal SP from an enemy, that enemy loses an amount of SP and you gain that same amount.

+#### Give Ability
+See "Steal Ability".

+#### Copy Ability
+To copy an ability from a character and give it to another character.
+Any existing abilities of the target character are replaced with the copy ability.

+#### Lose Ability
+To remove an ability from a character.

+#### Become Another Card
+When a card becomes another card, all of the card's properties are replaced by the other card's properties.
+If the card is a character, the BP is replaced by the other card BP (even if that character has received damage).
+Any back-up on that card is discarded.

 ## Additional Links
 Source code: https://github.com/raohmaru/CFC
 Issues: https://github.com/raohmaru/CFC/issues
 Changelog: https://github.com/raohmaru/CFC/blob/master/CHANGELOG.md